-What if you aren’t removing all the physical records from your site and need to manage them on premises?
+What if you aren’t removing all the physical records from your site and need to manage them on-premises?
 Again, managed RM services may still be the right answer.
-A trained and dedicated vendor team member could manage physical holdings and provide a dedicated scanning role that collects and scans paper documents on site as they are received.
+A trained and dedicated vendor team member can manage physical holdings and provide a dedicated scanning role that collects and scans paper documents on-site as they are received.

 In some models, the vendor team may cover specific document management practices where volumes are very high.
-In this case, the team will likely be responsible for not only organizing the records, but also ensure that record sets are complete and in compliance with regulatory requirements.
+In this case, the team will likely be responsible for not only organizing the records but also ensuring that record sets are complete and in compliance with regulatory requirements.

 Managed RM Services Led by a CRM

 Managed services could go even further if the vendor team is led by a Certified Records Manager.
 In this case, the vendor would be capable of reviewing processes and making recommendations to the company’s leadership on best practice solutions for handling records throughout operational practices.
 They could also lead discussions with the IT team regarding best practices for electronic records.
 The development of RFPs for records management software is yet another area where a Certified Records Manager vendor partner could assist.

 Perhaps, with the right vendor, your managed service team may also be able to support the storage of your electronic records through either software offerings or maybe even secure cloud storage space.
 The possibilities here are endless and you should talk with your vendor about the type of support they offer in this space.

 Finally, the managed services vendor team will have strong background in transitioning paper records off-site for long-term low-cost storage.
 They will be capable of inventorying, boxing, and shipping boxes off site while also being the point of contact to retrieve boxes from off-site storage.